Dealing with diversity/variety of applicants in the processing of proposals

 b) Exclusion of non-academic criteria included in external reviews to the detriment of the applicant

-Non-academic criteria such as age, gender, ethnic origin, sexual orientation, illness or disability must never be used to the disadvantage of applicants in DFG funding decisions.
+Non-academic criteria such as absolute age, gender, ethnic origin, sexual orientation, illness or disability must never be used to the disadvantage of applicants in DFG funding decisions.
 The instructions for the written review which academics receive when they are requested to provide a review contain a notice to this effect.